CanceledProductions/SpringHaven/README.md

 Issue 1: Project Initialization
 [X] Set up the Xcode project with the required configurations.
-[X] Create the app's basic structure, including a tab bar and navigation controllers.
+[X] Create the app's basic structure, including navigation controllers.

-Issue 2: Character Listing Screen
+Issue 2: Character Creation Screen
-[X] Create a character listing screen with placeholder data.
+[X] Create a character into the user database.
 [ ] Implement the UITableView to display characters from the TV show and other users.
-[X] Add navigation to the character detail screen.
+[X] Add Profile avatar option.

-Issue 3: Character Detail Screen
+Issue 3: Character Feed
-[X] Create the character detail screen.
+[X] Create the character feed screen to see other users posts.
 [ ] Display character information and an image.
 [X] Add a back button to return to the character listing screen.